Specialized Transition Employment Planning Services (STEPS)

 Preparing students with special education needs to achieve maximum independence and become successfully employed after high school graduation is the focus of successful transition planning.

-Federal and State legislation have mandated “transition” as a curriculum requirement for all students 16-21 years old with special education needs.
+Federal and State legislation have mandated “transition” as a curriculum requirement for all students 16-22 years old with special education needs.
 Learners with special needs are individually placed at non-paid educational training sites within the community.
 Learning occurs while students are engaged in daily living skills, occupational guidance and preparation and personal social skills.
-These sites are considered to be S.T.E.P.S. classrooms in the community; as such, Saint Paul Public Schools assumes responsibilities typical for students in regular classroom settings.
+These sites are considered to be STEPS classrooms in the community; as such, Saint Paul Public Schools assumes responsibilities typical for students in regular classroom settings.
 Each community experience provides an opportunity for application of previously acquired "on the job" knowledge and skills.
 Students learn new skills in realistic work settings.
-S.T.E.P.S. sites are coached/taught by school personnel.
+STEPS sites are coached/taught by school personnel.
 Classroom credit is given for this valuable educational experience.

 Travel instruction is provided for students needing to learn to travel independently in their communities and to and from their worksite.

 STEPS stands for Specialized Transition Employment Planning Services and is Saint Paul Public School service to help learners with special education needs, prepare for employment and independence after graduation.

-Students in STEPS are typically juniors or seniors and currently enrolled in a high school or program within St. Paul Public School District that have transition needs stated on their IEP.
+Students in STEPS are typically juniors or seniors currently enrolled in a high school or program within Saint Paul Public School District who have transition needs identified on their IEP.

-Job coaches communicate with work coordinators, parents, case managers, teachers, school nurse, S.T.E.P.S. staff and therapists regarding the progress, attendance and behavior of the student.
-Coaches also provide direction, teach communication, social and problem solving skills as well as assisting students in learning the task/job at hand.
+Job coaches communicate with work coordinators, parents, case managers, teachers, school nurse, STEPS staff and therapists regarding the program progress, attendance and behavior of the student.
+Coaches also provide direction, teach communication, social and problem solving skills, as well as assisting students in learning the task/job at hand.
 They maintain records for attendance and grades and attend Individual Education Plan (IEP) meetings if necessary.

 STEPS has two daily "shifts".
 The AM shift starts at 8:30/9:00 AM and runs until 11:00/11:15 AM.
 The PM "shift" starts at 12 PM and runs until 3 PM.
 Students typically work at a site for one semester, September through January and February through June.